susam/uncap/dev/README.md

 Download Doxygen from
 <http://www.stack.nl/~dimitri/doxygen/download.html> and install it.
 It
-is sufficient to download the doxygen binary in a zip, unzip it and copy doxygen.exe to a directory that is specified in the Windows PATH environment variable.
+is sufficient to download the doxygen binary in a zip, unzip it and copy doxygen.exe and libclang.dll to a directory that is specified in the Windows PATH environment variable.

 Once installed, change current directory to the top level directory of this project and then enter the following command.